NuclearPhoenixx/n-body-problem/README.md

 This simulation solves the n-body-problem numerically for theoretically infinite objects in a 2D plane.
 This means computing the vector of acceleration of each object resulting from the gravitational pull of the other objects.
-The number of calculations per frame is given by the factor ``n * (n - 1)`` where ``n`` is the number of spawned objects.
+The number of calculation cycles per frame is given by the factor ``n * (n - 1)`` where ``n`` is the number of spawned objects.

 The resulting force on each object will be calculated from a combination of all individual force vectors:

 ![newtons law of universal gravitation](https://wikimedia.org/api/rest_v1/media/math/render/svg/35e05bce060ddb6441ba83d482cd27a7f57e1998)

+Made with Godot Engine (no physics engine involved).

 ---